 So, Interview Kickstart’s cost is too high and there’s a chance that it won’t fit your current background.
 What else could you use?

-#1 Smaller Cost, Same Quality
+#1 Lower Cost, Higher Quality

 Tech Interview Pro will cover all aspects of getting hired, including soft skills.
 It will also do so while costing around a tenth of Interview Kickstart’s price.